-10. New Upper Riparian Foreshore Link Parkland (Development Stage 10)
+10. New Upper Riparian Foreshore Link publicly accessible open space (Development Stages 8 & 10)

-This new parkland will be delivered as part of Indicative Development Stage 10 as illustrated on Figure 33 and in the Landscape Plan Report in Annexure 10 of the Preferred Project Report.
-This new parkland is located between Constitution Rd and Nancarrow Ave in a natural overland flow path and includes part of Council's main stormwater easement for the area.
-The intent of this parkland is to create a natural landscape with meandering 'riparian' gardens and water features.
+This new publicly accessible open space will be delivered as part of Indicative Development Stages 8 & 10, as illustrated in the Landscape Plan Report in Annexure 10 of this Preferred Project Report.
+This new publicly accessible open space is located between Constitution Rd and Nancarrow Ave in a natural overland flow path and includes part of Council's main stormwater easement for the area.
+The intent of this publicly accessible open space is to create a natural landscape with meandering 'riparian' gardens and water features.
 Natural water features will be designed to account for seasonal fluctuations in water volumes.
 Swathes of native grass and shrubs will provide interest along the pedestrian pathways which traverse this open space.
 It is intended that water features abutt some of the buildings to accentuate the architecture within a riparian environment.
 Open lawns and shade trees provide space for residents and visitors to stay and enjoy the peaceful surrounds.
-Refer Figure 10.
+Refer Map 10.

-- The provision of an easy, safe and enjoyable pedestrian connection with peaceful places to stop and relax - Optimise ecological functionality through planting of endemic species - Incorporate overland flow paths into water features within the parkland - Combined active and passive recreation spaces - Provision of contemplative lawns with shade
+- The provision of an easy, safe and enjoyable pedestrian connection with peaceful places to stop and relax - Optimise ecological functionality through planting of endemic species - Incorporate overland flow paths into water features within the publicly accessible open space - Combined active and passive recreation spaces - Provision of contemplative lawns with shade roadworks staging